Himal Southasian, a digital magazine

 Himal Southasian, which has been reporting on the region since 1997, has relocated to its new home in Colombo and begun publishing since March 2018.
 Previously published as a monthly print magazine, and then as a quarterly bookazine, Himal is now transitioning into a digital new-media platform.
 Below are the guidelines for contributing written pieces to us.
 You can also find more on our submission, copyright and payment policies by going to our FAQs.

 For prospective writers

-The editors of Himal welcome query notes from prospective writers in all areas of the magazine’s specialisation.
-Pitches should be no more than one page in length, and should introduce the proposed article and, briefly, the writer’s background.
+The editors of Himal welcome queries from prospective writers in all areas of the magazine’s specialisation.
+Pitches should be no more than one page in length (between 300 to 600 words), and should introduce the proposed article and, briefly, the writer’s background.

 Most of our long form articles – which could be narratives, reportages, analyses or essays – run between 2000 and 4000 words, depending upon the nature and content of the piece.
-But we occasionally carry articles above 4000 words, provided both the subject and writing are able to sustain reader’s interest.
+But we occasionally carry articles above 4000 words, provided both the subject and writing are able to sustain the reader’s – and our editors’ – interest.

 Our commentary/analysis pieces are generally between 800 to 1500 words.
 These figures are all subject to the tone and subject of the pieces.